Things to Do | Visit Chiba | Latest update:2023/06/12

 Starting in 1983, the “New Industrial Triangle Initiative” was established in Chiba Prefecture as a coalition between the areas of Narita, Kazusa, and Makuhari – the three areas when connected together form a geographic triangle – to stimulate sustainable economic growth in the region.
 In October 1989, Makuhari Messe was launched and, as a result, Makuhari New City was born as an international convention city, both in name and in reality.

 Among the many selling points making Makuhari Messe a well-known venue for international MICE events, is the incomparable convenience of its immediate vicinity and surrounding region.
 Six hotels stand within walking distance of its premises, two of which are directly connected to Makuhari Messe itself; and another two even have their own conference halls.
 The Makuhari area also allows you to enjoy many uniquely Japanese experiences, all within a tight geographical area.
 Within walking distance of this facility, you may: observe Diamond Mt.
 Fuji, a view of the sun setting on this famous mountain; savor the flavors of a local izakaya (traditional Japanese pub); and stroll through Mihama-en, a quintessential Japanese garden.
 Those wanting to shop for souvenirs also need not venture far; AEON MALL Makuhari New City – one of Japan’s largest shopping malls – sits a mere nine-minute walk from Makuhari Messe.
 The Makuhari area also offers visitors an array of high-quality dining options.
 Chiba Prefecture is known for its farming and fishing industries, allowing the restaurants in Makuhari to offer cuisine at a level of freshness that is often hard to come by in other urban centers.

 2-1 Nakase, Mihama Ward, Chiba City

-(A 5-minute walk from Kaihin Makuhari Station on the JR Keiyo Line / 17 minutes by bus from Makuhari Hongo Station on the JR Sobu Line or Keisei Line / 40 minutes by Highway Bus from Narita Airport)
+(A 5-minute walk from Kaihin Makuhari Station on the JR Keiyo Line / 17 minutes by bus from Makuhari Hongo Station on the JR Sobu Line or Keisei Line / 40 minutes by highway bus from Narita Airport)